ikizhvatov/pysca/howto/HOWTO.md

     [I 13:15:38.824 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=a75f5aa53be646d4a96bedc760728c9baea3a3a72b9111be
     [I 13:15:38.824 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-You will see the browser poping up with the directory contents, with two .ipynb notebooks.
+You will see the browser popping up with the directory contents, with two .ipynb notebooks.

 <img src="howto-notebooks.png" width="640">